 You only need to apply for one as the entrance requirements are the same for all programmes.

-Regardless of your initial application choice, you will have the opportunity to explore aspects of each of our programmes in the early years and, with the right combination of courses, can choose to specialise in whichever one interests you.
-You will choose your Honours Programme at the end of year 2 and we will give you all the information you need to take the right combination of courses and leave your options open.
+Regardless of your initial application choice, you will have the opportunity to explore aspects of each of our programmes in the early years, before choosing to specialise at the end of year 2 in whichever one interests you.

 Year 2 entry

 If you have, or are expected to achieve, particularly high-level qualifications, then you can apply specifically for second year (year 2) entry to our degree programmes through UCAS.
 This would mean that the BSc Honours degree would take three years instead of the normal four years.
-Please note this option is not available for our Biological Sciences with Management programmes as there is are compulsory business courses which must be taken in year 1.
+Please note this option is not available for our Biological Sciences with Management programmes as there are compulsory business courses which must be taken in year 1.

 Year 2 entry requirements are published on the degree finder website and are the same for all programmes.

 Read more about each of the programmes you can apply for in the boxes below.

 Biological Sciences explores the study of living organisms, covering everything from the interactions of animals in their environment to how genes are expressed.
 We offer 12 different subject areas and you will specialise in one of these as you progress through your studies.
 In the first two years your compulsory courses will cover aspects of all 12 subject areas we offer.
-This means that you will be able to choose a specialism based on your experiences and what interests you.
+This means that you will be able to choose a specialisation based on your experiences and what interests you.

 In the Biological Sciences with Management programme you will take a combination of courses from the School of Biological Sciences and the Business School.

 In addition to the many skills developed through our biological sciences teaching, our Biological Sciences with Management programme provides you with a wide set of additional skills suitable for careers in management, commerce or communication.
 It will allow you to use your knowledge of biological sciences in a wide context.